by Vlad Cuc

 What is the legislation regulating the activity of the Romanian Trade Register?

 Since the Trade Register is the main institution where local businesses are registered, the institution also holds the current statistics on the businesses incorporated here.
-The latest data for the current year (2019) covers the period of January to September, and foreign or local investors should know that:
+The latest data, for 2022, shows the following statistics on limited liability companies in Romania:

-- the highest number of companies registered with the Trade Register between January-September 2019 was recorded in Bucharest, the capital city of the country, which accounts for 13,542 businesses (all business types included);
+- the highest number of companies registered with the Trade Register was recorded in Bucharest, the capital city of the country, which accounts for 246,118 active limited liability companies;

-- in Cluj, one of the largest cities in Romania, there were incorporated 5043 companies;
+- in Cluj, one of the largest cities in Romania, there are 62,556 companies;

-- in Brasov, another important city in Romania, the number of companies registered in the same period was of 3837;
+- in Brasov, another important city in Romania, the number of active companies is of 37,064;

 Short history of the Romanian Trade Registry